Looking for fun facts about running? Then you have come to the right place.

 Running Fact – 16.
 A Man’s Affair

-It’s hard to believe, but for a significant part of the 20th century, female runners were not allowed to compete in marathon events.
-Why?
-Because there was a prevailing belief that long-distance running was too physically demanding for women.
+For much of the 20th century, female runners were not allowed to compete in marathon events because it was believed that long-distance running it too challenging for a woman.

-It wasn’t until 1984 that the first women’s Olympic marathon was held, and Joan Benoit Samuelsson made history by clinching the gold with a finishing time of two hours and 24 minutes.
+In fact, the first women’s Olympic marathon was held as late as 1984 when Joan Benoit Samuelsson took the gold, finishing the race at two hours 24 minutes.

 Running Fact – 17.
 Male Runners & Daughters